 What are you planning to do at the meeting?
 If you're hosting a brainstorming meeting with your team, then book an event space that is equipped for activities such as improv games and collaborative storytelling.
-If you're planning on giving a presentation or discussing strategic plans in detail, look for venues with large screens and plenty of whiteboards.
+If you're planning on giving a presentation or discussing strategic plans in detail, look for seminar rooms or training spaces with large screens and plenty of whiteboards.

 Meeting room facilities